 - Bring the Scout being recognized to the front.
 (You might choose to have an appropriate individual serve as an escort.
 If decided, parents can also be invited to come forward.)

-- While the Scout being honored faces the audience, explain why he is being recognized and the significance of receiving the honor being presented.
+- While the Scout being honored faces the audience, explain why they are being recognized and the significance of receiving the honor being presented.
 (Provide some background information about the achievement.
 If decided, this would be a good time to enhance the presentation with candles.)

-- Face the Scout and reveal something special about him relative to what he has accomplished.
+- Face the Scout and reveal something special about them relative to what they have accomplished.
 (Personalize the presentation with something specific and positive about the recipient.)

 - Present the badge or award.
-(Right before the badge is given, if decided, this also could be an opportunity for the recipient to light an appropriate candle marking his achievement.)
+(Right before the badge is given, if decided, this also could be an opportunity for the recipient to light an appropriate candle marking their achievement.)

 - Have the recipient face the audience and invite everyone to applaud.